necsi/source-translation-text/README.md

 * publish your changes using Pull Request (PR in short).
 Add meaningful commit messages and a branch name.
 If you commit half-way before ending a changelog entry, state it in the commit message (e.g. ```started working on new About page```)
 * once one of the formal changes is applied to your language, please document it (e.g. ```changelog 20 Italian```)

-#### Here's an example using russian language:
+Here's an example using russian language:

 ![](./gh-tutorials/making-changes.gif)

+#### Making pull requests
-#### If you're working in a team of people and want your changes to be reviewed, invite them to do so in your Pull Request:
+If you're working in a team of people and want your changes to be reviewed, invite them to do so in your Pull Request:

 ![](./gh-tutorials/adding-reviewers.gif)

+#### Conducting reviews
-#### If you were invited to review changes yourself, here's how to conduct it:
+If you were invited to review changes yourself, here's how to conduct it:

 ![](./gh-tutorials/PR-review.gif)